wmo-im/csv2bufr/README.md

    --output-dir ./data/output \
    --station-metadata ./metadata/0-454-2-AWSNAMITAMBO.json
 ```
-Any number of header rows canbe included in the CSV file but the number needs to be specified in the template file using the *number_header_rows* field.
+Any number of header rows can be included in the CSV file but the number needs to be specified in the template file using the *number_header_rows* field.
 The row number for the column names also needs to be specified using the *names_on_row* field.
 All other header rows are ignored.

 Pre-configured templates mapping to BUFR will be included with the module, those available can be listed using: